 Equine influenza (EI) is an acute, highly contagious, viral disease which can cause rapidly spreading outbreaks of respiratory disease in horses, donkeys, mules and other equine species.
 EI would have a major impact on the Australian horse industry if it were to become established here.
 For further information about signs of disease in horses see the NSW Department of Primary Industries website.

-Despite EI having been eradicated from the Australian horse population, horse owners and handlers are strongly encouraged to maintain good biosecurity.
+Despite EI having been eradicated from the Australian horse population, horse owners and handlers are strongly encouraged to stay vigilant and maintain good biosecurity.

 Foot-and-mouth disease (FMD) is a highly contagious animal disease that would have severe consequences for Australia’s animal health and trade.
 Australia has detailed FMD response plans and arrangements in place, while government and industry preparedness is under continuous review.